PolMine/dbpedia/README.md

 Like before, we perform Entity Linking with `get_dbpedia_uris()`.
-In addition, we map entity types returned by DBpedia Spotlight to a number of entity classes (see the vignette for a more comprehensive explanation).
+In addition, we map entity types returned by DBpedia Spotlight to a number of entity categories (see the vignette for a more comprehensive explanation).

 ``` r